stimulsoft/Samples-Reports.WEB-for-ASP.NET/README.md

 * Load and Save Report in the DesignerFx
 * Localizing the Designer
 * Localizing the Viewer
-* Print and Export Report from Code
+* Print Report from Code
 * Runtime Report Creation
 * Show Report in the Viewer
 * Show Report in the ViewerFx